 This section describes the impacts that would occur under construction and operations of each Central Valley Wye alternative.
 Table S-2 (provided at the end of this Summary) and Table S-3 compare the differences in construction impacts and operations impacts, respectively, among the four Central Valley Wye alternatives, prior to mitigation.
-Information is not provided in these summary tables for resource impacts that are the same or very similar for all four Central Valley Wye alternatives (for detailed discussion of the impacts of each of the Central Valley Wye alternatives, refer to the resource sections in Chapter 3 in this Final Supplemental EIR/EIS).
+Information is not provided in these summary tables for resource impacts that are the same or very similar for all four Central Valley Wye alternatives (for detailed discussion of the impacts of each of the Central Valley Wye alternatives, see the resource sections in Chapter 3, Affected Environment, Environmental Consequences, and Mitigation Measures in the Draft Supplemental EIR/EIS).
 Chapter 3 also includes a discussion of impacts that would occur under the No Project Alternative in comparison to the Central Valley Wye alternatives in each resource section.
-Cumulative

-Impacts are summarized in Section S.8.3, Summary of Cumulative Impacts under NEPA and CEQA.
+Cumulative Impacts are summarized in Section S.8.3, Summary of Cumulative Impacts under NEPA and CEQA.
 Section S.8.4, CEQA Summary of Impacts and Mitigation, presents a summary of impact determinations under CEQA as well as mitigation applied to avoid or reduce significant impacts under CEQA, where applicable.

 Many regulations require standard measures to avoid and minimize environmental impacts.
 Because the Authority would comply with these regulations, these standard measures are not summarized here.
 IAMFs would be incorporated into the selected Central Valley Wye alternative and would help minimize and avoid impacts (see Section S.6, Impact Avoidance and Minimization Features).
-When required, mitigation measures would be applied as part of
+When required,